DShirk/mb-docs/docs/Specifications/intro.md

 - "Where else have I cited this conclusion I made?"
 - "What other conclusions reference this authority?"

+### What is the scope of this specification?

+The scope described in this current specification should be limited to the core features needed to create a minimum viable product.
+This MVP can be used to provide more immediate value while also gathering data and feedback that can be applied to improve future iterations.

 ### What components are needed to meet our goal?

-- A tool for assembling tables with information from our database.
+- A tool for assembling tables with information from our graph database.
 - A tool to build live documents that contain tables, text, diagrams, images, etc for delivery to clients.
-- A tool to manage our database of conclusions and their relationships to supporting information.
+- A tool to manage our database of conclusions and their relationships to their supporting and identifying information.

-### Scope

-The scope described in this document should be limited only to the core features needed to create a minimum viable product.
-This MVP can be used to provide more immediate value while also gathering data and feedback that can be applied to improve future iterations.